amitxv/PC-Tuning/docs/post-install.md

 - Open the file explorer which is pinned to the taskbar & navigate to the volume Windows is installed on.
 You can identify this by finding the volume that has the **win-debloat.sh** script in

 - Right click an empty space & select **Open in Terminal**.
 This will open the bash terminal in the directory of the script for us so we do not need to CD to it manually.
-Use the command below to run the script
+Use the command below to run the script.
+Script will automatically reboot the PC

     ```
     sudo bash win-debloat.sh
     ```

-- Once finished, restart to boot back into Windows

 ## Install [Visual C++ Redistributable Runtimes](https://github.com/abbodi1406/vcredist/releases)